A continuous variable quantum battery with wireless and remote charging: II. Model and solving method

-where $\gamma$ denotes the decay induced by the environment (i.e., the thermal reservoir).
-For the closed systems, the decay coefficient $\gamma$ need to be set to zero $(\gamma=0)$.
+where $\gamma$ denotes the decay coefficient induced by the environment (i.e., the thermal reservoir).
+For the closed systems, the coefficient need to be set to zero $(\gamma=0)$.
 For the Markovian open systems, the coefficient is a nonzero constant $(\gamma\neq0)$. $n_{th}$ is the mean photon number for the mode in the thermal reservoir resonating with the charger's frequency.
-In Eq.~(\ref{equation-6}), the battery is isolated from the environment for avoiding the decay of the quantum coherence and the thermalization, while the charger interacts with the environment for effectively extracting the thermal energy.
-The initial state of the quantum battery is set to be the vacuum state, i.e., the Fock state with $n=0$.
-The state of the charger is initially set to be the coherent or thermal state.
+In Eq.~(\ref{equation-6}), the battery is isolated from the environment for avoiding the decay of the quantum coherence and the thermalization, but the interaction between the charger and the environment is considered for effectively extracting the thermal energy~\cite{F.Zhao2021, Downing2023}.

-For the system governed by the Hamiltonian (\ref{equation-5}), the analytical solution of the charging dynamics can be obtained by the Laplace transform for the Heisenberg equations, which is also given in the Appendix (which involves in solving the quartic algebraic equation with single variable).
+Noting that the analytical solution of the charging dynamics can be obtained by the Laplace transform of the Heisenberg equations for the closed system governed by the Hamiltonian (\ref{equation-5}) (which involves in solving the quartic algebraic equation with single variable).
+For studying the open system, it is necessary to solve the master equation (\ref{equation-6}) numerically.
 The coupling between the battery and the charger involves only the quadratic power of the ascending and descending operators.
-Furthermore, as long as the initial quantum state is the Gaussian state, the subsequent quantum state is still stayed in the Gaussian state~\cite{A.Serafini2017}.
+As long as the initial quantum state is the Gaussian state, the subsequent quantum states will keep in the Gaussian state~\cite{A.Serafini2017}.
+The Gaussian state can be described by its covariance matrix and $\langle\hat{a}_{2}^{\dagger}\pm \hat{a}_{2}\rangle$.
+If the solutions of the corresponding equations for the closed and open systems are obtained, all of the information about the quantum battery system can be determined [See the derivation and solving methods of the equations in the Appendix].